 It is common for tourists and expatriates to rent motorcycles as personal transport, particularly in tourist areas like Bali.
-If you decide to follow this route, please bear in mind the warnings above and ensure you have adequate insurance and wear a helmet at all times.
-An International Driving Permit issued in Indonesia is necessary by law although many drivers choose to simply pay a small fine to the police when stopped.
+If renting a motorcycle, expats should have adequate insurance and wear a helmet at all times.
+An International Driving Permit issued in Indonesia is necessary by law, although many drivers choose to simply pay a small fine to the police when stopped.

 Air and sea travel safety in Indonesia

 Most of the domestic airlines of Indonesia have been banned from operating in the EU due to inadequate safety records.
-It is advised not to travel on airlines that are subject to the ban.
+Expats should avoid travelling on airlines that are subject to the ban.